alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 As expected, larger random matrices produce "wilder" functions - the set of the functions is richer.

-Now, that we convinced ourselves that tridiagonal matrices have some potential, as a family providing a reasonable balance
+Now that we've convinced ourselves that tridiagonal matrices have some potential, as a family providing a reasonable balance between speed and expressiveness, let's move on to a more convincing demonstration of that potential.

 # Training tridiagonal matrix eigenvalue models

 If we want to be able to train with PyTorch, we first need to make sure we can enjoy fast tridiagonal eigenvalue computation there as well.
 Unfortunately, as of now (PyTorch 2.10), we do _not_ have fast tridiagonal eigenvalue routines in PyTorch, even though tridiagonal and banded matrices do appear in many scientific computing domains.
-So similarly to a [previous post]({% post_url 2026-01-20-Spectrum-Speed %}), we will have to implement a custom AutoGrad function that will forward PyTorch tensors to SciPy routines.
+So similarly to a [previous post]({% post_url 2026-01-20-Spectrum-Speed %}), we will have to implement a custom autograd function that will forward PyTorch tensors to SciPy routines.

 As a reminder - we need to subclass `torch.autograd.Function` and implement two static methods - `forward` for the computation and `backward` for the back-propagation of derivatives.
 This is exactly where we need eigenvectors, and not only the eigenvalues, as we explained in this previous [post]({% post_url 2026-01-20-Spectrum-Speed %}) in the series.
-So below is a function that resembled an almost identical function from that post, but adapted to the tridiagonal case.
-It appears a bit lengthy, but it's primarily because it aims to be efficient, and differentiate between two cases: (a) when we need derivatives, e.g., training, and (b) when we do not need derivatives, e.g., inference.
+So below is a function that resembles an almost identical function from that post, but adapted to the tridiagonal case.
+It appears a bit lengthy, but that's primarily because it aims to be efficient, and distinguish between two cases: (a) when we need derivatives, e.g., training, and (b) when we do not need derivatives, e.g., inference.
 So here is our $$k$$-th eigenvalue function:

 ```python
 import torch